 Balance is a word and concept all home decor enthusiasts should know.
 It’s one of the important elements of decor.
 I’m so excited about today’s post.
-It marks the first in an eight-part series series about the element of decor.
-For the next several weeks we will be looking at very important concepts that if put into practice will make all of us better decorators.
+Knowing about and using balance will make you a better decorator.
 Let’s dig right into today’s subject!

 WHAT IS BALANCE?

 Balance is a hard definition to pin down.
 It’s more of a feeling than a concrete definition.

 Divide your room down the middle and virtually put all the things on one side of your room on one side of the scale.
 And do the same with the other side.
 Balance is the artistic task of making the scale balance in the middle!
 Not tipped too much to one one side or the other.

 A room that seems relaxed and pleasing and looks beautiful is usually a balanced room.

-Here’s another way to think about it.
-How would you feel if you walked into your living room and all everything in it was on one side of the room except a chair?
+Here’s another way to think about balance.
+How would you feel if you walked into your living room and everything in it was on one side of the room except a chair?
 Would you feel comfortable?
 Would it feel odd to be in that room?
 Of course!

 Balance is how we place everything in a space and how those things harmoniously relate to one another.